Judge strikes down Arkansas ban on gender-affirming care for transgender minors

 U.S. District Judge Jay Moody issued a permanent injunction against the Arkansas law, which would have prohibited doctors from providing gender-affirming hormone treatment, puberty blockers or surgery to anyone under 18.

 In his order, Moody ruled that the prohibition violated the due process and equal protection rights of transgender youth and families.
-He said the law also violated the First Amendment rights of medical providers by prohibiting them from referring patients elsewhere.
+He said the law also violated the First Amendment rights of medical providers by prohibiting them from referring minor patients elsewhere for the care.

 “Rather than protecting children or safeguarding medical ethics, the evidence showed that the prohibited medical care improves the mental health and well-being of patients and that, by prohibiting it, the state undermined the interests it claims to be advancing,” Moody wrote in his ruling.